BradyAJohnston/oxforddown/README.md

       * [Gotchas](#gotchas)
       * [Output formats](#output-formats)

-# Oxforddown
+# UWAdown
-A template for writing an Oxford University thesis in R Markdown.
+A template for writing a nice-looking UWA university thesis in R Markdown.

+Adapted heavilty from the [oxfordown](https://github.com/ulyngs/oxforddown) template.

 ## Tutorials and examples
 See the video tutorials for how to use the template: